alexmarchant/simple-3d/readme.md

 TODO:

-- try basic shading
-- try zbuffer instead of painters algorithm
+- try zbuffer to fix order of rendered stuff
+- switch camera angle to 3d normal vector instead of angles for ease of conversion
+- normals break when rotation angle goes negative